此范例展示如何创建 Qt 插件。

 template and simply includes includes to directories in which the echo window and echo plugin lives:

-TEMPLATE = subdirs SUBDIRS = echowindow \ plugin
+SUBDIRS = echowindow \

 The profile for the echo window does not need any plugin specific settings.
 We move on to the plugin profile: